sonatype-nexus-community/terraform-provider-sonatyperepo/docs/data-sources/roles.md

 - `description` (String) The description of this role.
 - `id` (String) The id of the role.
 - `name` (String) The name of the role.
-- `source` (String) The user source which is the origin of this role.

-Read-Only:

 - `privileges` (Set of String) The set of privileges assigned to this role.
 - `read_only` (Boolean) Indicates whether the role can be changed.
 The system will ignore any supplied external values.
 - `roles` (Set of String) The set of roles assigned to this role.
+- `source` (String) The user source which is the origin of this role.